raminabbasi/DPapprox/README.md

 # DPapprox

-DPApprox is a dynamic programming-inspired algorithm for approximating discrete inputs based on the continuous relaxation of a Mixed-Integer Optimal Control Problem (MIOCP).
+DPapprox (`DP approximation') is a dynamic programming-inspired algorithm for approximating discrete inputs based on the continuous relaxation of a Mixed-Integer Optimal Control Problem (MIOCP).
 It supports customizable approximation strategies through flexible cost-to-go definitions and handles general dwell time constraints.

 ## Building DPapprox